YevheniiDimov/Aleo-2048-game/README.md

 within the gameboard, so it creates a gravity that merge equal tiles together forming the sum of their values and generating a new tile.
 In order to win this game, a player should form the number of 2048 on the board by merging equal squares.

+The game uses program built on Leo language, which can be used for transparent and secure high scores or rewards distribution in the future, adding value to the Aleo ecosystem.
+Also, blockchain's decentralized nature could enhance community involvement and engagement.

 ## How to Build